-Mental health is a state of well-being in which the individual realizes their own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to their community.
-See footnote number twenty-two.
-Mental health is influenced by many factors including life experiences, workplace or other environments, and the social and economic conditions that shape our lives.
-See footnote number twenty-three.
-Poor mental health is a risk factor for chronic physical conditions.
-See footnote number twenty-four.
-And people with a mental illness are twice as likely to have a substance use problem compared to the general population.
-See footnote number twenty-five.
+Mental health is a state of well-being in which the individual realizes their own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to their community22.
+Mental health is influenced by many factors including life experiences, workplace or other environments, and the social and economic conditions that shape our lives23.
+Poor mental health is a risk factor for chronic physical conditions24, and people with a mental illness are twice as likely to have a substance use problem compared to the general population25.